Ashton hopes new talks to end Iran nuke program

-BRUSSELS (Reuters) - The European Union’s foreign policy chief said on Friday she hoped upcoming talks with Iran would form the basis for Tehran to eventually abandon its alleged nuclear weapons program.
+BRUSSELS (Reuters) - The European Union’s foreign policy chief said on Friday she hoped upcoming talks with Iran would form the basis for Tehran to eventually abandon its alleged nuclear weapons project.

 Speaking ahead of talks scheduled for May 23 in Baghdad, Catherine Ashton - who has been representing the major powers at talks about Iran’s nuclear activity - said she had high hopes for the new round of negotiations.